Emualluig/TuringMachine/README.md

 # TuringMachine
 Rust, C++, C implementations of Turing Machines

 Each of the Rust, C++, C implementations are identical in what they do.
+The code is somewhat identical.

 The Rust and C++ implemenations can load in a .yaml file while the C implemenation can't.